lgsvl/simulator/Docs/docs/autoware-instructions.md

 ### Adding a Vehicle [[top]] {: #adding-a-vehicle data-toc-label='Adding a Vehicle'}
 The default vehicles have the calibration files included in the [LGSVL Autoware Data](https://github.com/lgsvl/autoware-data) Github repository.

-If not using a default vehicle:

-1. Download the appropriate calibration files from [here](https://content.lgsvlsimulator.com/vehicles/) if using a vehicle created by LG Silicon Valley Lab
-2. Extract the contents and place them in the `shared_dir` folder that was created when installing Autoware
-3. Run Autoware and from the Runtime Manager, click the `Ref` button next to `Localization` and `Detection` to browse and select a `.launch` file
-4. Select the `.launch` files that were inclued in the `.tar`

 ### Adding an HD Map [[top]] {: #adding-an-hd-map data-toc-label='Adding an HD Map'}
 The default maps have the Vector map files included in the [LGSVL Autoware Data](https://github.com/lgsvl/autoware-data) Github repository.

-If not using a default vehicle:

-1. Download the appropriate HD map from [here](https://content.lgsvlsimulator.com/vehicles/) if using a map created by LG Silicon Valley Lab.
-The folder will be `MAPNAME.tar`
-2. Extract the contents and place them in the `shared_dir` folder that was created when installing Autoware
-3. Run Autoware and from the Runtime Manager, click the `Ref` button next to `Map` to browse to select a `.launch` file
-4. Select the `.launch` file that was included in the `.tar`

 ## Copyright and License [[top]] {: #copyright-and-license data-toc-label='Copyright and License'}